Lok Sabha Election Exit Poll Results 2024: When And Where To Watch?

 Trending Photos

-Lok Sabha Election Exit Poll Results 2024: The Lok Sabha elections is all set to conclude with the final votes set to be cast today.
+Lok Sabha Election Exit Poll Results 2024 Date and Time: The Lok Sabha elections is all set to conclude with the final votes set to be cast today.
 After the conclusion of voting at 6:30 pm, various media outlets will begin to release the results of their exit polls on Saturday.
 The Election Commission had imposed a ban on the publication of exit polls from 7 am on April 19, 2024, until 6:30 pm on June 1.

 Exit polls offer an insight into the decisions made by voters by forecasting the results of the elections.
 The way opinion polls are conducted prior to elections, exit polls are post-election surveys.
 After leaving the voting place, voters are questioned about their vote in an exit survey.
 Please note that exit surveys have not always been correct.